In this Article

 - Causes of Dry Cough in Pregnancy

-- Will Dry Cough During Pregnancy Affect The Baby?
+- Can a Dry Cough Affect the Baby?

 A dry cough during pregnancy usually causes difficulty in breathing and may escalate into something more dangerous like a fever.
-The immune system becomes weaker during pregnancies and requires assistance to recover.
-From disrupting healthy sleep patterns to causing interference with daily tasks, a dry cough can become problematic if not taken care of.
-Read on for an overview of the ailment and learn ways to identify and treat it.
+From disrupting the sleep pattern to interfering with daily tasks, a dry cough can become problematic if not taken care of.
+As the immune system becomes weaker during pregnancy and requires assistance to recover, we give you an overview of the ailment and provide ways to identify and treat it.

-A dry cough is coughing without any discharge of mucus.
-A dry cough in women causes a host of problems from insomnia to urinary incontinence.
-During the final stages of the gestation period in pregnancies, dry coughs interfere with regular breathing and cause shortness of breath or difficulty in breathing.
-Fatigue is another problem associated with pregnancy-related dry coughs.
+Dry cough is cough that doesn’t involve the discharge of mucus.
+In women, it causes a host of problems from insomnia to urinary incontinence (UI).
+During the final stages of gestation, a dry cough may interfere with regular breathing and cause shortness of breath or difficulty in breathing.
+Fatigue is another problem associated with pregnancy-related dry cough.

 Pregnant women are vulnerable to a cough due to various reasons, the primary being increasing oestrogen levels in their body.
-The efficiency of the immune system is lowered during pregnancy, and this causes the body’s natural line of defence to weaken and become vulnerable to allergies and coughs.
-Technically, babies are considered foreign entities inside the womb and the lowered immunity ensures that they are not suppressed, attacked or eliminated.
+The efficiency of the immune system lowers during pregnancy, causing the body’s natural defence system to weaken and become vulnerable to allergies and coughs.

 Causes of Dry Cough in Pregnancy